CyprusCodes/xest/documentation/docs/run.md

 # Running The Project

-To run the project within **XEST** framework;
+To run a Xest API project, run the following command in the project directory

 ```bash
 $ xx run
 ```

-Which should start the docker, set up the database schema and start the project giving the following output;
+Which should start the MySQL docker container, set up the database schema, populate the database with seed data, and start the nodejs server process giving the following output:

 ```bash
 Creating network "database_default" with the default driver